 Okay, it doesn’t have to be a body-crippling phobia.
 However, if you have a fear that you feel you can overcome safely like, say, embarrassing yourself by singing karaoke in front of a room full of strangers (see number 13) – get out there and do it!

 Deciding to conquer smaller fears will help you gain the confidence and bravery you need to conquer anything that crosses your path.
-We don’t always have the luxury to decide when something is going to happen to us.
+We don’t always have the luxury of deciding when something is going to happen to us.

 By taking time to conquer smaller fears, it helps you to prepare to handle any unexpected happenings that may come your way because you won’t be thrown off your game quite so easily by uncomfortable situations.